 METHODIST CHURCH OF GREAT BRITAIN website gives “help desk” access and links to Methodist websites across England, Scotland and Wales.
 It also includes information about what the Methodist Church stands for, who is responsible for different aspects of the church’s work at connexional level, and the latest Methodist Church press releases.

-THE YORK AND HULL DISTRICT Methodist website gives details of what is happening across the district, reports and minutes from district synod, and access to YORSAY, the monthly newsletter put together by the District Communications Officer.
+THE Yorkshire North and East District Methodist website gives details of what is happening across the district, reports and minutes from district synod, and acces the monthly newsletter put together by the District Communications Officer.

 ACTION FOR CHILDREN, formerly known as the National Children’s Home or NCH, supports and speaks out for the UK’s most vulnerable and neglected children and young people, for as long as it takes to make a difference in their lives.
 The organisation was founded in 1869 by a young Methodist minister, Thomas Bowman Stephenson, who was shocked by the plight of homeless children on the streets of London.
 Today (2014) the charity works with more than 50,000 children and young people, runs 480 projects across the UK and tackles issues such as child abuse and neglect.